 CBAM reporting · India · 2026

-CarbonSettle is India's end-to-end CBAM reporting service.
-We handle everything for steel, aluminium, cement and fertilizer exporters — Scope 1 and Scope 2 emission calculations, supplier data chasing, EU XML report generation, pre-verification by a top-3 EU auditor, and declarant handoff — saving up to 40% on CBAM tax versus EU default values.
+CarbonSettle handles your entire CBAM report end-to-end — free for the April–June 2026 quarter.
+For steel, aluminium, cement and fertilizer exporters we do the whole job: Scope 1 and Scope 2 emission calculations, supplier data chasing, EU XML report generation, and declarant handoff — built to EU audit standard and saving up to 40% on CBAM tax versus EU default values.
+The report is yours to keep.

 < 48 hr